North Coast Water Board Program Priorities

 Program Priorities for Fiscal Year 24/25

-- Assist State Water Board staff in the development of the 2026 Integrated Report Staff Report.
+- Work with State Water Board staff to incorporate the outcome of the Coastal Pathogens Project 4b Assessment into the 2028 Integrated Report

 For more information visit the SWAMP Program web page.